thegeektets/xetova-user-management/README.md

 POST : /login

 providing email and password, the response will contain a user_token and user_details.
+The application uses redis to manage tokens, these tokens are stored and validated using a remote redis store

 to list users use